TryKickoff/trykickoff.github.io/statix/index.md

 Don't want to use Kickoff?

-That’s cool – Statix has been built so the you can do this very easily.
+That’s cool – Statix has been built so the you can use any front-end framework you like.

 ### To replace the SCSS